Series: Nanny And The Professor

 This ABC sitcom

-, broadcast 1970-1971, centered around the mixture of chaos and order engendered in the house of a college professor by the apparently supernatural abilities of the nanny he'd hired to watch over his children.
+, broadcast in 1970/71, centered on the mixture of chaos and order engendered in the house of a college professor by the apparently supernatural abilities of the nanny he'd hired to watch over his children.

 Juliet Mills played Phoebe Figalilly, caregiver to the three children of Professor Harold Everett (Richard Long).
 "Nanny", as everyone called her, was gifted at the very least with classic TV Psychic Powers